Important Updates on Our Response to COVID-19

-We are requiring all customers who are medically able to wear a face covering to do so while shopping in our stores.
-We will be providing free masks for customers who need one.
-We appreciate our customers' cooperation and need their support by wearing masks or face shields while in the store.
+We require all customers who are medically able to wear a mask to do so while shopping in our stores.
+In those locations where the medical exemption has been eliminated by law, all customers must wear masks while in our stores.
+We provide free masks for customers who need them.
+We appreciate our customers' cooperation and need their support by wearing masks while in the store.
 Hannaford is abiding by all state and local laws relating to the use of face coverings.

 New pharmacy pickup and mailings:

 We are now offering temporary curbside pickup and mailings for prescriptions.
 Please contact your pharmacy directly for more information about these options.
 Payment by credit card will be requested prior to pickup and mailings.
 Find Pharmacy

 Safety and Product Updates